 A substantial part of the Company's assets as well as the assets provided to the Company as collateral are held in custody by the Depositary or, as the case may be, third party depositaries and subcustodians.
 This exposes the Company to custody risk.
 This means that the Company is exposed to the risk of loss of these assets as a result of insolvency, administration, liquidation or other formal protection from creditors ("Insolvency"), negligence or fraudulent trading by the Depositary and these third parties.
-The Company is also exposed to the risk of loss of these assets as a result of so the risk of loss of these assets as a result of so the risk of loss of these assets as a result of so the risk of loss of these assets as a result of fire and other natural disasters.
+The Company is also exposed to the risk of loss of these assets as a result of insolvency.